2023 Best Value Nursing Schools in Kansas

 In-state tuition fees for undergraduate students at Hutchinson Community College are $3,540 per year.
 On average, nursing graduates from Hutchinson Community College take out $23,665 in student loans while working on their degree.

-The excellent programs at Kansas City Kansas Community College helped the school earn the #3 place on this year’s ranking of the best nursing schools in Kansas.
-Located in the midsize city of Kansas City, Kansas City Kansas Community College is a public college with a small student population.
+Out of the 31 schools in Kansas that were part of this year’s ranking, Kansas City Kansas Community College landed the # 3 spot on the list.
+Located in the medium-sized city of Kansas City, Kansas City Kansas Community College is a public college with a small student population.

-The average tuition and fees for an in-state undergraduate at Kansas City Kansas Community College are $3,300 a year.
+Kansas City Kansas Community College undergraduate students pay an average of $3,300 in in-state tuition and fees each year.
 Nursing majors at Kansas City Kansas Community College take out an average of $22,395 in student loans while working on their egree.

 You’ll join some of the best and brightest minds around you if you attend Cloud County Community College.
 The school came in at #4 on this year’s Best Value Nursing Schools in Kansas list.
-Located in the rural area of Concordia, Cloud County Community College is a public school with a small student population.
+Located in the rural area of Concordia, Cloud County Community College is a public college with a small student population.

-Cloud County Community College undergraduate students pay an average of $3,480 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Cloud County Community College are $3,480 per year.
 While working on their degree, nursing majors at Cloud County Community College accumulate an average of around $23,397 in student debt.

 In-state tuition fees for undergraduate students at Labette Community College are $3,488 per year.
 Nursing majors at Labette Community College take out an average of $18,102 in student loans while working on their egree.